Harhoy/nn_mini/README.md

 * The model is trained using backpropagation
 * There are no biases

+The program structure should be easily amenable to remedy these limitations if time allows in the future...

 # Basic use

 Below is an example of how to train and use the network for predictions, including saving and loading models.